arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 The `return` keywords means "leave the method" or "return to the line from which the method was called".
 If it is followed by an expression, then the value of that expression is the output or product of the method.

-[EXERCISE] What is the output of the method above?

-[EXERCISE] Complete the `Calculator` class above by adding integer methods `add`, `multiply`, `divide` and `modulus`.
+[EXERCISE] Complete the `Calculator` class above by adding `int`methods `add`, `multiply`, `divide` and `modulus`.
 Then, create a client class to test the methods defined in the `Calculator` class.

 ### Classes with Methods and Data

 Classes can contain a mix of data (in the form of constants and variables) and methods, and these pieces can interact.
-Below, we expand the `TemperatureConversion` class from the previous section to include methods for performing conversions:
+Below, we expand the `TemperatureConversion` class to include methods for performing conversions:

 <a name="exTempClass"></a>